Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

 In this case the result cannot be simply expressed as a sinusoidal oscillation modified by a collapse envelope.
 Nevertheless, the analytical expression captures the dynamical behavior quite well (see Fig.~\ref{fig:sup_collapse} in the Appendix).

-It is worth noting that all the above results can be trivially extended to the off-resonance case.
-The only change required is to replace the Floquet quasienergies and states by the equivalent solutions for $\Omega \neq \omega_0$.
+Note that all the above results can be trivially extended to the off-resonance case.
+The only change required is to replace the Floquet quasienergies and states by the equivalent (also exact) solutions for $\Omega \neq \omega_0$.

 We now turn to the full Rabi model.
-The FBRWA solutions still have the same form in the Floquet basis, differing only in the value of $\lambda^{\rm eff}$.
+The solutions have the same form when written in terms of the Floquet states, differing only in the value of $\lambda^{\rm eff}$.
 Finding the Floquet states of the Rabi model, however, is a challenging problem in itself.
 To illustrate the properties of the FBRWA solution with the Rabi interaction, we employ the approximate Floquet solutions for $\Omega = \omega_0$ given in \cite{Finney1994}, which are valid up to third order in $\epsilon \equiv \lambda \alphamag/(2 \Omega)$.

-Figure~\ref{fig:Rabi_collapse} compares the population dynamics of the spin given by the analytical FBRWA expression in the Rabi model with a numerical solution of the full Hamiltonian.
+Figure~\ref{fig:Rabi_collapse} compares the population dynamics given by the analytical FBRWA expression in the Rabi model with a numerical solution of the full Hamiltonian.
 The field is initialized in the displaced Fock state $\ket{\alpha, 1}$.
-As the field components $\ket{\phi_{\pm}(t)}$ become displaced, the growing entanglement between the spin and field suppresses the coherence between the Floquet states that generates oscillations at the Rabi frequency.
+As the field components $\ket{\phi_{\pm}(t)}$ become displaced, the growing entanglement suppresses the coherence between the Floquet states that generates oscillations at the Rabi frequency.
 As in the JCM, the collapse is governed by the product of a Gaussian and a Laguerre polynomial.